-- 12. The Service encourages staff development through both the Institute of Internal Auditors (IIA) qualification and continuing professional development. - 13.
-For Continuous Professional Development (CPD) all employees had access to and attended events selected from internal and external training events.
-Individuals keep records of their CPD based on their professional requirements.
-A training plan for the coming year is being constructed based on the needs for the Service, linked to the Service Improvement Plan and individual appraisals training plans. - 14.
+- 11. Training and development within the Service is progressed through the Chartered Institute of Public Finance and Accountancy (CIPFA), the Institute of Internal Auditors (IIA), the Association of Accounting Technicians (AAT) and Continuing Professional Development (CPD). - 12.
+During the year, one auditor has progressed their IIA studies, whilst another completed their AAT studies and the two apprentices who were enrolled on AAT have passed all examinations sat.
+All other employees hold at least one audit qualification.
+For CPD all employees have access to and attended events selected from internal and external training events.
+Formal internal CPD sessions are held for all employees with individuals keeping records of their CPD based on their professional requirements.
+A training plan for the coming year is being constructed based on needs for the service, linked to the service improvement plan and individual appraisals training plans. - 13.
 The following information about qualifications and experience of employees available for audit work demonstrates the experience and qualification mix.

-Experience 2017/18
+Experience 2018/19